 Stepping through the mirror - the anatomy of denial.

-And then I start to ask, what needs to happen instead?
-And it is simple really, I would like to receive an apology.
+And then I start to ask, what needs to happen?
+The answer is simple really, I need to receive an apology.

 I certainly deserve one.

 When I feel that I am being cowardly, I read his published articles.
-They don't provide any definitive way to identify the factor X, that led to his robust denial process but there are enough of his statements (things he said to me), expressed through his fictional case study characters, to remind me of the underlying misogyny.
+They don't provide any definitive way to identify the factor X, that led to his robust denial process but there are enough of his statements (things he said to me), expressed through his fictional case study characters, enough to diagnose an underlying misogyny.

 Denial has become one of my favourite subjects as a result of my experiences with Kit - so let's have a brief run through of how denial is used.